 Bile acid sequestrants, cholestyramine, colestipol, and colesevelam (Welchol), are contraindicated in patients with dysbetalipoproteinemia and/or TG >400 mg/dL.
-Colesevelam is contraindicated in patients with bowel obstruction and in patients with hypertriglyceridemia-induced pancreatitis.51 Cholestyramine is contraindicated in complete biliary obstruction.52
+Colesevelam is contraindicated in patients with bowel obstruction and in patients with hypertriglyceridemia-induced pancreatitis.
+Cholestyramine is contraindicated in complete biliary obstruction.

-The combination of ezetimibe (Zetia) and a statin is contraindicated in patients with acute liver disease or unexplained persistent elevations in serum transaminases.53
+The combination of ezetimibe (Zetia) and a statin is contraindicated in patients with acute liver disease or unexplained persistent elevations in serum transaminases.

-Fenofibrate products (Antara, Fenoglide, Lipofen, Tricor, Triglide) are contraindicated in patients with hepatic or severe renal dysfunction including primary biliary cirrhosis or persistent liver enzyme elevations or preexisting gallbladder disease.^{54,55,56,57,58} Gemfibrozil is contraindicated in severe renal or hepatic impairment.
+Fenofibrate products (Antara, Fenoglide, Lipofen, Tricor, Triglide) and fenofibric acid (Trilipix) are contraindicated in patients with hepatic or severe renal dysfunction including primary biliary cirrhosis or persistent liver enzyme elevations or preexisting gallbladder disease.56,57,58,59,60,61 Gemfibrozil is contraindicated in severe renal or hepatic impairment.
+The use of fibric acids is not recommended in nursing mothers, and it is considered a contraindication for use of Trilipix and Fenoglide.
+Fenofibrates and fenofibric acid may cause venothromboembolic disease.

-Niacin (Niaspan) is contraindicated in patients with chronic liver disease, active peptic ulcer disease, or arterial bleeding.
-Caution should be used with niacin in patients predisposed to gout.59
+Niacin ER (Niaspan) is contraindicated in patients with chronic liver disease, active peptic ulcer disease, or arterial bleeding.
+Caution should be used with niacin in patients predisposed to gout.

-Omega-3-acid ethyl esters (Lovaza) should not be used in patients with a known history of sensitivity or allergy to fish.60
+Omega-3-acid ethyl esters (Lovaza) should not be used in patients with a known history of sensitivity or allergy to fish.